How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Aromatic Spices To Add To Baby Food

-Aromatic spices are a great idea to get baby’s taste buds used to all different flavors.
-You can come up with your own baby food recipes by taking your favorite puree or mash and adding a tiny bit of spice.
+Aromatic spices are a great idea to get a baby’s taste buds used to all different flavors.
+You can develop your baby food recipes by taking your favorite puree or mash and adding a bit of spice.

 Add a tiny pinch of ONE spice to your baby’s food before heating and serving.
 Most spices do not taste good raw, so avoid adding raw spices to cold purees.